gsl-lite/gsl-lite/README.md

-span<>: Allows construction from a container (std::vector<>) span<>: Allows construction from another view of the same type span<>: Allows assignment from another view of the same type span<>: Allows creation of a sub span starting at a given offset span<>: Allows creation of a sub span starting at a given offset with a given length span<>: Allows forward iteration
+span<>: Allows construction from a container (std::vector<>) span<>: Allows construction from another view of the same type span<>: Allows assignment from another view of the same type span<>: Allows creation of a sub span of the first n elements span<>: Allows creation of a sub span of the last n elements span<>: Allows creation of a sub span starting at a given offset span<>: Allows creation of a sub span starting at a given offset with a given length span<>: Allows forward iteration